visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Response Time and Response vs. Resolution
 -----------------------------------------
-The response time goal of four hours was chosen to reflect the worst case practicalities of team member's schedules and responsibilities.
+The response time goal of four hours was chosen to reflect the worst case practicalities of team members' schedules and responsibilities.
 For example, if the **Primary** has meetings just before and just after the lunch hour break, there can easily be a four hour period of time where inquiries go unattended.
 Typically, we anticipate response times to be far less than four hours and